-It is worth noting that in hearaldic terms, a star (estoille), which may have straight or wavy edges, normally has six points; a mullet normally has straight sided rays, usually only five in number.
+It is worth noting that in heraldic terms, a star (estoille), which may have straight or wavy edges, normally has six points; a mullet normally has straight sided rays, usually only five in number.

 Other similar designs:

+There is much uncertainty regarding the origins of the crescent and star.
 The following is from a website on the topic:

 Constantinople: The star and crescent symbol was originally used as the flag of Constantinople.
 According to legend in 339 BC the city of Byzantium, (later known as Constantinople and then Istanbul), won a decisive battle under a brilliant waxing moon which they attributed to their patron Goddess Artemis (Diana in Roman mythology) whose symbol was the crescent moon.
 In honor of Artemis the citizens adopted the crescent moon as their symbol.

 When the city became the Christian Roman Constantinople in 330 AD, Constantine also added the Virgin Mary's star on the flag.